mat-sz/WebAppSignature/README.md

 ## Example implementation

-A Chrome extension is currently under development.
+A Chrome extension is currently under development in the [WebAppSignatureExtension](https://github.com/mat-sz/WebAppSignatureExtension) repository.